advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 but as a *balanced subjectivity*.

 Absolute objectivity might be thought of as a special case where the potential for subjectivity is zero everywhere.
+Although this might seem like uniform subjectivity providing a definition of absolute objectivity, there is no new information about absolute objectivity, since zero potential for subjectivity is identical to objectivity as opposite of subjectivity.

 For example, in the presence of human subjectivity, I can talk about objectivity in the sense of having potential, being experienced by any human.